AmeerGaafar/linphone-iphone/README.md

 - Indicate that call has been answered - Gate has been open - Call in progress (done)
 - Allow opening the door from dialer screen without establishing a call (done)
 - Parametrize gate open url with an optional message "please push the gate"(done)
-- New Logo
-- Ajust volume
-- switch playsound to use pa instead of alsa
+- switch playsound to use pa instead of alsa (done)
+- Ajust volume(done)
-- record please push the door
+- record please push the door(done)
+- New Logo (done)
-- coat
+- coat (done)
+- assemble front (done)
-- assemble
+- assemble back
+- test new buttons algos

 =======
 _note_
 To build, hack, etc, please read the original project readme in ORG_README.MD